-#1 Tip for Running a Successful Persona Interview
+The #1 Tip for a Successful Persona Interview: Ask "Why"

-Once you've gone through this process, you'll have a lot of meaty, raw data about your potential and current customers.
+Once you've gone through the research process, you'll have a lot of meaty, raw data about your potential and current customers.
 But what do you do with it?
-How do you distill all of that so it's easy for everyone to understand all of the information you have knockin' around in your head?
+How do you distill all of that so it's easy for everyone to understand all the information you've gathered?

 Share What You've Learned About Your Persona's Motivations

 This is where you'll distill the information you learned from asking "Why" so much during those interviews.
 What keeps your persona up at night?
 Who do they want to be?
 Most importantly, tie that all together by telling people how your company can help them.

 Help Your Sales Team Prepare for Conversations With Your Persona

 Include some real quotes from your interviews that exemplify what your personas are concerned about, who they are, and what they want.
 Then create a list of the objections they might raise so your sales team is prepared to address those during their conversations with prospects.